MamMark/mm/tos/platforms/mm6a/hardware/si446x/README.md

 the pstrings it needs to operate properly (for instance which interrupts to enable or the packet processing for 255 byte packets.

-Below is the list of files that are required for configurating the Si446x radio.
+Below is the list of files that are required for configuring the Si446x radio.